hannesm/platform-blog/Signing-the-opam-repository.md

     delegation for this package version
  5. keys can only be modified with signature from the previous key or a quorum of RM keys
- 6. delegations can only be modified with signature by (a quorum of) delegate keys, or a quorum of RMs
+ 6. delegations can only be modified with signature by delegate keys, or a quorum of RM keys
- 7. any package modification is signed by an appropriate delegate key, or by a quorum of RM keys
+ 7. any package modification is signed by an appropriate delegate key, or a quorum of RM keys
  8. modifications of any file with a `last-updated` field needs to increase